 Some old friends of mine are from the village, friends like Rupert Scow, an exceptional carver, here is a bit on Rup.
 Rupert was born in 1957 in Alert Bay, British Columbia.
 The Scow family, known as “The people of the Bear” is Kwicksuitaineuk from the village of Gwayasdums on Gilford Island and takes the Bear and Gwayasdums crest of the Sisiutl, or double-headed sea serpent, as family crests.

 Rupert comes from a long line of carvers and respected elders, including his great grandfather Mungo Martin and great grandfather Chief Johnny Scow.
 This wealth of culture instilled a strong sense of heritage in Rupert and his five brothers, all of whom are exceptional carvers.

-He lived his younger years in Campbell River but took it upon himself to learn carving so he moved back to Alert bay and just started going to the carving shed where he learned to work the wood under the watchful eyes of of Wayne Alfred, Vince Shaughnessy, and Stephen Bruce.
-This was in 1991, he has not stopped carving and creates masks, rattles, bowls, poles and transformation masks.
+He lived his younger years in Campbell River but took it upon himself to learn to carve so he moved back to Alert Bay and just started going to the carving shed where he learned to work the wood under the watchful eyes of Wayne Alfred, Vince Shaughnessy, and Stephen Bruce.
+This was in 1991, he has not stopped carving and creates masks, rattles, bowls, poles, and transformation masks.

 Rupert now volunteers his time teaching young First Nation carvers in the lower mainland.
 If you get a chance to meet Rupert, take it up, you will be glad you did.